ColtonRayTipton/Lotro-Plugin-Wiki/README.md

-# Welcome to the LotroAPI Repository!
+# Welcome to the Wiki Repository!

 I do not own rights to the documents.
 I am simply putting it here for another ease of access to use, and for anyone else wanting to download.